 - seniordriving.aaa.com (American Automobile Association (AAA) senior driver website)

-DMV’s Senior Ombudsman Program (SOP) aims to keep seniors driving for as long as they can do so safely.
+DMV’s Community Liaison and Outreach aims to keep seniors driving for as long as they can do so safely.

-The SOP represents interests of public safety for all Californians, with a special interest in addressing the concerns of senior drivers.
-If you have questions or concerns about how DMV can better support seniors, the SOP can serve as a “go-between” DMV and the public to ensure that senior drivers are treated fairly, consistent with laws and regulations and with the dignity and respect they deserve.
+The Community Liaison and Outreach represents interests of public safety for all Californians, with a special interest in addressing the concerns of senior drivers.
+If you have questions or concerns about how DMV can better support seniors, the liaison can serve as a “go-between” DMV and the public to ensure that senior drivers are treated fairly, consistent with laws and regulations and with the dignity and respect they deserve.

-The ombudsmen assist in individual cases, as well as participate in outreach seminars to large and small audiences to promote driver safety in California with an emphasis on senior issues.
+The liaison can assist in individual cases, as well as participate in outreach seminars to large and small audiences to promote driver safety in California with an emphasis on senior issues.

 Need something else?